 Given the choice, how do parents best plan investment in independent education?
 Do they invest early in preparatory education (3–13 years)?
 Or invest later in preparation for GCSE and A-level?

 Given that I’m a prep school advocate, having been a prep/junior school headmaster, naturally I would say start young with prep school!
 That’s because I think strong foundations help develop a child and provide the launch pad to flourish from an early age.
+(See this research about the importance of early years education for a child's future achievement results).

 This is a difficult question though.
 From an economic point of view, fees are lower at prep school stage compared to senior school stage.
 But I understand that young parents are more financially vulnerable.
 So understandably they may defer the decision for independent education.
 If a prep school education is an ambition then early financial planning is a good idea.
 But, many schools do offer bursary schemes.
 I would encourage parents to enquire with the school to see if they would be eligible.